jak-straw/stonk-face/TEST_NOW.md

 ## 📊 What You're Seeing

 When you access http://localhost:3000, you should see:
-- A header with "VideoShare" and YouTube icon
+- A header with "StonkFace" and YouTube icon
 - A form to add videos (left side)
 - A video player area (right side)
 - A video gallery showing all your videos